Detroit Tigers Logo

 What does the Detroit Tigers logo mean?

-Some believe that the name Detroit Tigers is a tribute to the Detroit Light Guard, nicknamed the Tigers during the Civil War.
-According to another legend, the word Tigers is associated with the striped socks of baseball players.
-According to the third version, this name was given to the club by sports observers, comparing its fierce play with the style of the Princeton Tigers (the team of Princeton University, where one of the journalists studied).
+Some believe the name Detroit Tigers is a tribute to the Detroit Light Guard, nicknamed Tigers during the Civil War.
+Another legend links the word Tigers to the baseball players’ striped socks.
+According to a third version, sports commentators gave the club such a name, comparing its fierce play to the style of the Princeton Tigers (a team from Princeton University where one of the journalists studied).

 The current Detroit Tigers logo consists only of the Old English letter “D.” Technically, this font is called Blackletter.
 It is also known as Textura, Fraktur, or Gothic minuscule.
-This writing style appeared around 1150.
-Of course, the baseball team logo does not use the original version of the typeface but a modified version adapted to the Detroit Tigers design standards.
+This writing style emerged around 1150.
+Of course, the baseball team’s logo does not use the original version of the font but a modified version adapted to the Detroit Tigers’ design standards.